Carreau/one-extra-fact/README.md

    1. Jupyter Notebook: introduced *after* learners are comfortable processing tabular data in Python.
    1. Git and GitHub: same topics as the [Software Carpentry lesson][swc-git] (split into separate lessons on tracking and collaborating).
    1. SQL: same topics as the [Software Carpentry lesson][swc-sql].
-   1. SSH: topics taken from [Software Carpentry's extras][swc-shell-extra].
    1. Project organization: topics taken from [Managing Research Software Projects][mrsp] and [Noble's rules][noble].
    1. Packaging: new material (using Pip rather than Conda for simplicity).
-   1. Working with remote data: new material on HTTP and the Python `requests` library (depends on understanding dictionaries to use JSON).
+   1. Working with remote data: new material on the Python `requests` library.
-   1. Publishing: new material on [Markdown][markdown] and [Pelican][pelican].
+   1. Publishing: new material on [Markdown][markdown] and [GitHub Pages][github-pages].
    1. Altair: new material.
-   1. Continuous integration with [Travis-CI][travis]: new material.
-   1. High-throughput computing: new material on [GNU Parallel][gnu-parallel].
-   1. Cloud computing: new material based on [HPC Novice][hpc-novice].
 1. What concepts will be introduced?
    1. Tidy data.
-   1. Associative data (dictionaries, databases).
    1. Pipe and filter model.
    1. Version control repository.
    1. Embedded documentation for software.
-   1. Relational data.
+   1. Key/value data.
    1. Program decomposition and iterative development.
    1. Vectorized (whole-array) operations.
+   1. Commit.
-   1. Commit (both version control and databases).
+   1. Merge and merge conflict.
    1. Pull request.
-   1. Higher-order functions.
    1. Unit testing.
    1. Continuous integration.
-   1. Task automation and workflow.
+   1. Task automation.
-   1. Declarative computing (for database queries and visualization).
    1. Primary and foreign keys.
-   1. Public/private keys.
-   1. Data decomposition (for high-throughput computing).
-   1. Text processing for publication (rather than WYSIWYG).
+   1. Publication via text processing (rather than by using WYSIWYG tools).
 1. What misconceptions are expected?
    1. Why would I use the shell instead of Python? (duplication of utility between tools)
    1. How come I can't open my data files?
 (Path issues when using GUI tools)